addycb/Pimeyes-Free-POC/README.md

 7. ????
 8. Profit

-Will still get rate limited to at least 10ish searches, if you really need to search for a face this bad; use a VPN like [mullvad](https://mullvad.net/en).
+Will still get rate limited to at least 10ish searches, if you really need to search for a face this bad; use a VPN like [mullvad](https://mullvad.net/en) or use TOR SOCKS that's built inside the script.
 Will also add that copy and paste is a hit or miss; some images may be WAY too big for a copy paste; best to save on your device if it doesn't work.
 For images that are not found within it's database, it will throw up this error here: